jonnybmc/fedsa_web_performance_talk_playground/Optimisation List.md

 ## 🟦 LCP (Largest Contentful Paint) - 8 Issues

 Your LCP is currently **1.30s** on the demo site.
-These optimizations can improve it further.
+These optimisations can improve it further.

 ---